ASHLAR SECURITIES PVT LTD being the member of NSE, BSE, MSEI, MCX & NCDEX & DP of NSDL vide SEBI Regn Nos INZ000203739

 Any business relationship with “High Risk Clients” including clients identified as CSC must not be commenced unless approved by Senior Management Officials.

-As customer risk rating and KYC drives enhanced due diligence and ongoing monitoring it is critical that we conduct an ongoing comprehensive assessment to understand the risks associated with our business and customers and necessary modifications and improvements in associated Client acceptance and Due Diligence Policies and Procedures.
+As customer risk rating and KYC drives enhanced due diligence and ongoing monitoring it is critical that an ongoing comprehensive assessment is conducted to understand the risks associated with our business and customers and necessary modifications and improvements in associated Client acceptance and Due Diligence Policies and Procedures are made.

 We have formulated a periodic risk assessment mechanism to, identify money laundering and terrorist financing risk, assess and take effective measures to mitigate them with respect to our clients, countries or geographical areas, nature and volume of transactions, payment methods used by our clients, etc.